walterfreeman/phy211/syllabus.md

 ### Students with disabilities and other access challenges

 Syracuse University values diversity and inclusion; we are committed to a climate of mutual respect and full participation.
 If there are aspects of the instruction or design of this course that result in barriers to your inclusion and full participation in this course, please contact us to discuss accommodations we can make to ensure that the class is accessible to you, or collaborate with the Center for Disability Resources (CDR) in this process.
-If I need to add to or modify the technology used for online class to ensure everyone can participate fully, I will happily do so if I am able.

 If you would like to discuss disability-related accommodations with CDR, please visit their website at <a href="http://disabilityservices.syr.edu">disabilityservices.syr.edu</a>, visit them in person in Room 309 of 8047 University Avenue, or call (315) 443-4498, TDD: (315) 443-1371 for an appointment to discuss your needs and the process for requesting accommodations.
 CDR is responsible for coordinating disability-related accommodations.
 Since accommodations may require early planning and generally are not provided retroactively, please contact CDR as soon as possible.